Orange County Burn Injury Lawyer

-Unlike an accident where you can clearly determine who is at fault, the liability for a burn injury is more complicated.
+Unlike an accident where you can clearly determine who is at fault, determining liability for personal injury cases involving a burn injury is more complicated.
 Perhaps propane was leaking from your neighbor’s faulty space heater.
 When your neighbor lit a match, it caused an explosion that generated severe heat and clouds of smoke.
 The heat and smoke penetrated your apartment door, which was supposed to be fireproof.
 In this case, the manufacturer of the heater, the resident who lit the match, and a negligent landlord could all have some degree of liability.

-Kubota & Craig of Orange County Can Help
+The Orange County Burn Injury Lawyers at Kubota & Craig Can Help

 Each case is different, but if you get injured in an accident caused by someone else, you have a legal right to compensation.
-In Orange County, contact our accident attorneys at the Law Firm of Kubota & Craig for the experienced legal representation you need.
+In Orange County, contact our Irvine burn injury attorneys at the Law Firm of Kubota & Craig for the experienced legal representation you need.
 We understand the challenges and concerns you face after a burn injury, and we go the extra mile to help you get the compensation you are entitled to.
 Call us today at 949-218-5676 to get started and schedule your free case evaluation with our top-rated Orange County burn injury attorneys.